fcgomes92/django-usertemplates-app/README.md

-#Django User Tempaltes App
+#Django User Templates App

-User templates intends to help the user.
-It provides to the final user of the system a way to create many templates.
+User templates intends to help the final user providing a way to create many templates.

-Uses Django render to render the string and converts it to a PDF file.
+It uses Django's native render to render a string and converts it to a PDF file.
 The default, and simple, view uses [CKEditor](http://ckeditor.com/) to write the template.

 It can be used as: